visgl/math.gl/docs/developer-guide/performance.md

 ## Browser, OS version etc

 The JavaScript engine powering Chrome and Node is still improving.
-The performance difference between e.g. Node 8 and Node 11 is rather staggering.
+The performance difference between some older Node versions was dramatic.

 ## Benchmarking